panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2020-10-08-PMC/2020-10-08-PMC_Summary.md

 Minutes
 -------

-At the start of the meeting it was requested by Jordito talk about a notification received in the EU Portal regarding the interim payment of the grant.
+At the start of the meeting it was requested by Jordi to talk about a notification received in the EU Portal regarding the interim payment of the grant.
 Most/all partners are aware of this notification and have access to it.
 If a partner doesn't have this information please contact Jordi.

 **1. Feedback on review meeting & resubmition of periodic report**

-Jordi had shared the feedback recieved which is rather positive.
+Jordi had shared the feedback received which is rather positive.
 Jordi and Andy explained that there are however some actions and feedback to process.

 It was agreed that Jordi will create an issue in GitHub for each action.
 Andy requested that PaNOSC's achievements should be listed (like ENVRI-FAIR: https://envri.eu/18-months-of-accomplishments/ has done) in the website and Jordi requested to add the KPIs as well.
-Both requests were approved and Nicoletta will work on updating PaNOSC's website accordingly.
+Both requests were approved and Nicoletta will work on updating the PaNOSC website accordingly.

 **2. ExPaNDS + PaNOSC Annual meeting**

-Unfortunately no one from PaNOSC could attend the weekly meeting to prepare the annual meeting and no one from ExPaNDS was present.
+Unfortunately no one from PaNOSC could attend the weekly meeting to prepare the annual meeting and no one from ExPaNDS was present in the PMC meeting to report back.

 Jordi reminded all WP leaders to work with their ExPaNDS counterparts to prepare the presentations and common actions/milestones for the Annual Meeting.